centic9/headset-charge-indicator/README.md

    * Note: On Debian/Ubuntu you might need to install package `gnome-shell-extension-appindicator`.
    * On other distributions, you will need to install the KStatusNotifierItem/AppIndicator Support from https://extensions.gnome.org/extension/615/appindicator-support/
         * After installation run `gnome-shell-extension-prefs` and enable `KStatusNotifierItem/AppIndicator Support`
 * Cinnamon: Seems to work, but percentage is not displayed as part of the indicator-icon
 * KDE/Plasma: Seems to work, but percentage is not displayed as part of the indicator-icon
 * MATE: Runs, but does not display an icon
-* LXDE: Runs, but does not display an icon
+* LXDE: Seems to work, but percentage is not displayed as part of the indicator-icon (tested on Ubuntu Focal and Debian Bullseye)
 * Budgie: Runs, but does not display an icon
 * XFCE: Runs, but indicator-icon only appears for a very short time and then disappears again
 * OpenBox: ??